Government officials favor I-11 freeway that skirts Fallon

 B4 — This route heads west from the northern point of Walker Lake through Wilson Canyon in southern Lyon County and then skirts the Sierra Nevada range from south of Gardnerville to Reno, which, on paper, appears to parallel I-580.

 Segment A between Las Vegas and Tonopah is the only alternative because of topographical constraints and land management patterns.
-Any new routes will not impact main street corridors.
+Any new routes won't impact main street corridors.

 "Looking at the alternative, is it Mexico to Reno?" he chided, referring to the B proposal.
 "It would be devastating to the Churchill County economy if we lose traffic from Reno to Las Vegas.
 B1 seems, to me, to be the most viable route."

-Scharmann said B3 would go through valuable, rich land in the Mason Valley and questions the viability of B4 extending toward the Reno area, which is experiencing a boom in growth and industry that is causing traffic and housing problems.
+Scharmann said B3 would go through valuable, rich land in the Mason Valley and questions the viability of B4 extending toward the Reno area, which is experiencing a boom in growth and industry that's causing traffic and housing problems.

 "We have studied the B1 route, and I would highly recommend B1 as your goal," Scharmann said.